calref/cboe/rsrc/schemas/readme.md

 of this element in a `CDATA` declaration.
 * `<journal>` - (max unbounded) A journal string.
 The scenario editor wraps the contents of this element in a `CDATA` declaration.

+The `<editor>` element can have the following child tags:

+* `<default-ground>` - (required) The default ground used for new areas.
+Currently this is set to 0 or 2 at scenario creation, and no way to change it is offered in the scenario editor UI.
+* `<last-out-section>` - (required) The most-recently-edited outdoor sector, as a point.
+* `<last-town>` - (required) The number of the most-recently-edited town.
+* `<graphics>` - Stores the classification of your custom graphics.
+For each classified graphic, a `<pic>` child element is used, with an `index` property specifying the number of the graphic (_sheet_ * 100 + _row_ * 10 + _col_).
+The content of this element specifies the type of graphic as an integer; the following values are valid:
+	* 0 or 11 - This specifies that the graphic is either unused or part of another graphic that starts in an earlier slot.
+However, this is also the default for any slots that don't have a `<pic>` element referencing them.
+	* 1 - Specifies that the slot contains a non-animated terrain graphic.
+	* 2 - Specifies that the slot contains the first from of an animated terrain graphic.
+	* 15 - Specifies that the slot contains six terrain map icons.
+	* 3 - Specifies that the slot contains the first frame of a single-space monster.
+	* 23 - Specifies that the slot contains the left half of the first frame of a wide two-space monster.
+	* 43 - Specifies that the slot contains the top half of the first frame of a tall two-space monster.
+	* 63 - Specifies that the slot contains the top left quadrant of the first frame of a four-space monster.
+	* 4 - Specifies that the slot contains the left half of a dialog graphic.
+	* 13 - Specifies that the slot contains the left half of the top left quadrant of a dialog graphic.
+	* 5 - Specifies that the slot contains the left half of a talk portrait.
+	* 7 - Specifies that the slot contains a full-space item graphic.
+	* 10 - Specifies that the slot contains the first frame of an animated explosion.
+	* 12 - Specifies that the slot contains the first two frames of a missile animation.
+* `<storage>` - (max 10) Defines one quick item placement shortcut.
+It has the following
+subtags:
+	* `<on-terrain>` - Specifies the terrain type to which this shortcut applies.
+	* `<is-property>` - A boolean specifying whether the items in this shortcut should belong to someone other than the party.
+	* `<item>` - (max 10) Specifies which item to place.
+It has a required `chance` attribute to give the chance of placing this item.
+* `<sound>` - (max unbounded) Gives a name for a custom sound (ID 100 or greater).
+These names are used when showing the Pick Sound dialog in various places.
+The required `id` attribute specifies which sound it applies to.

 (...more to come...)